 Post-graduate diploma- Ontario Training Center for Health Services and Policy Research

 Dr. Gauthier’s research interests include health promotion and health services research.
 He currently leads the Francophone Health research program at CRaNHR related to the access to, and quality of, French Language Health Services for persons residing in northern Ontario.
 The primary objective of this program of research is to better understand the services provided by family physicians for Francophones in the north.
 Furthermore, this research team is working closely with several community partners to develop strategies to better serve Francophones in the region.
-Dr. Gauthier is also a Public Health Consultant to the Sudbury and District Health Unit and has interests in healthy living research.
+Dr. Gauthier is also a Public Health Consultant to the Public Health Sudbury & Districts and has interests in healthy living research.

 2017 Club Richelieu Patriote Méritant